vbrass/astrafy_thc/README.md

 # astrafy_thc
-Public repository for the Astrafy's Take Home Challenge
+Repository for the Astrafy's Take Home Challenge